auser/token-swap-dapp/README.md

     It's as easy as modifying the config file!
 [Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
 Depending on the port you're using, you'll also need to update line 24 of `src/utils/getWeb3.js`.

-* __Why is there both a truffle.js file and a truffle-config.js file?__

-    `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
-Feel free to it if it's irrelevant to your platform.

 * __Where is my production build?__

     The production build will be in the build_webpack folder.
 This is because Truffle outputs contract compilations to the build folder.